nxt3d/ensips/ensips/key-parameters.md

 ---
 title: Key Parameters
-description: An extension to ENS record keys (text and data) that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon
+description: An extension to ENS record keys (text and data) that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon and space, following the TOON format
 contributors:
     - premm.eth
 ensip: